brianwyka/brackets-clientlibs-combine/README.md

 Brackets Clientlibs Combine
 ===========================

-Combine multiple clientlib files into one.
+Combine multiple clientlib files into one..

 Here is an example of a 'clientlibs.combine' file:
 ```